-- ✓ emergency response actions, allocated roles and responsibilities - ✓ emergency access and escape routes (where possible) - ✓ assembly points where appropriate - details of key organisations (e.g. land manager and police) and how to best contact them in an emergency (e.g. mobile phone, satellite phone, radio) - planned activity start and finish times - ✓ the search rescue time (SRT) for the non-participating contact to inform emergency services (if the group fails to return or check in) - ✓ contingency plans for foreseeable emergencies (e.g. accident, fire or flood) - ✓ communication equipment that the group will carry - ✓ relevant aspects of the land manager's emergency strategy - ✓ strategies relevant to the features of the areas being visited - ✓ a strategy for maintaining supervision ratios if the planned activity changes (e.g. due to adverse conditions, an injured leader or participants withdrawing from the activity). - √ access to participant's personal and medical information
+- ✓ emergency response actions, allocated roles and responsibilities - ✓ emergency access and escape routes (where possible) - ✓ assembly points, refuge points and helipads where appropriate - details of key organisations (e.g. land manager and police) and how to best contact them in an emergency (e.g. mobile phone, satellite phone, radio) - planned activity start and finish times - ✓ the emergency trigger time for the non-participating contact to inform emergency services (if the group fails to return or check in) - ✓ contingency plans for foreseeable emergencies (e.g. falls, fire, flood) - ✓ communication equipment that the group will carry - ✓ relevant aspects of the land manager's emergency strategy - ✓ strategies relevant to the features of the areas being visited (e.g. steep climb descents, river crossings) - ✓ a strategy for maintaining supervision ratios if the planned activity changes (e.g. due to adverse conditions, an injured leader or participants withdrawing from the activity). - ✓ Access to participant's personal and medical information

 The trip leader should communicate with the relevant non-participating contact at designated time/s.
-Upon failure to do so the non-participating contact will commence the planned process/strategy to ultimately notify the emergency services according to that process/strategy (SRT).
+Upon failure to do so the non-participating contact will commence the planned process/strategy to ultimately notify the police according to that process/strategy (trigger time).